 Reference Collection: The Library offers a collection of reference books and other materials, including some electronic sources, to help you find accurate information quickly.
 Among the principal types of reference books are atlases, bibliographies, dictionaries, directories, encyclopedias, handbooks, indexes and manuals.
 The collection includes many reference sources that are specific to the courses taught at COA.
 Use of reference materials is restricted to the library.

-Overdue fines: Ten cents per book per day; $1 per video, CD, or DVD per day.
+Overdue fines: Ten cents per book per day; $1 per day for CDs or DVDs.
 Books and other materials may be renewed over the phone or online.

 CCLINC online catalog: The CCLINC (Community College Libraries in North Carolina) online catalog system allows you to view a list of books owned by community college libraries throughout North Carolina.
 You can place holds on books from these libraries if the titles you seek are not located at COA.
 You can then have the books delivered to COA through its interlibrary loan service.